standardhealth/cimpl-doc/docs/cimpl6ToolingReference.md

 ## Introduction

 CIMPL (**C**linical **I**nformation **M**odeling **P**rofiling **L**anguage) is a specially-designed language for defining clinical information models.
-It is simple and compact, with tools to produce [Fast Healthcare Interoperability Resources (FHIR)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
-Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source-code control tools such as Github.
-CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of FHIR.
+It is simple and compact, with tools to produce [Health Level Seven (HL7®) Fast Healthcare Interoperability Resources (FHIR®)](https://www.hl7.org/fhir/overview.html) profiles, extensions and implementation guides (IG).
+Because it is a _language_, written in text statements, CIMPL encourages distributed, team-based development using conventional source code control tools such as Github.
+CIMPL provides tooling that enables you to define a model once, and publish that model to multiple versions of HL7 FHIR.

+> **NOTE**: HL7® and FHIR® are registered trademarks owned by Health Level Seven International, and are registered with the United States Patent and Trademark Office.

 ### Purpose

-This reference manual is a comprehensive guide to the command line interface, auxiliary files, and configurations needed to create a FHIR IG using CIMPL.
+This reference manual is a comprehensive guide to the command line interface, auxiliary files, and configurations needed to create an HL7 FHIR IG using CIMPL.

 ### Intended Audience

-The CIMPL Tooling Reference is targeted to people doing model development using CIMPL and producing FHIR Implementation Guides.
-Familiarity with FHIR is helpful as the tutorial references FHIR artifacts (such as resources, elements, etc.)
+The CIMPL Tooling Reference is targeted to people doing model development using CIMPL and producing HL7 FHIR Implementation Guides.
+Familiarity with HL7 FHIR is helpful as the tutorial references HL7 FHIR artifacts (such as resources, elements, etc.)

 ### Prerequisite